 FAQ: ClinicalTrials.gov - What Protections Are There?

-Question: What protections are there for participating in a clinical trial?
+Question: What protections are there for people participating in a clinical study?

 Additional Resource Information on clinical trials can be found at http://clinicaltrials.gov/info/resources